The Standard Mortgage Clause

 For example, suppose a fire has destroyed your warehouse.
 When the fire broke out you owed Lucky Lending $750,000 in principal and accrued interest.
 Lucky's interest in the property is $750,000 so your insurer sends it a check for that amount.

 The limit that applies to your damaged property is the most your insurer will pay for loss or damage in any one occurrence regardless of the number of insured parties.
 If the building limit on the policy covering your warehouse is $750,000, your insurer will not pay more than that amount to all covered parties combined (your company and all lenders).

 The limit that applies to your damaged property is the most your insurer will pay for loss or damage in any one occurrence regardless of the number of insured parties.

 Protections for the Lender

 The ISO mortgage clause contains several important safeguards for lenders.

-The lender's right to recover for a loss under the borrower's property policy is not affected by any foreclosure action the lender has initiated against the property owner prior to the loss.
-For example, suppose that you have missed several mortgage payments, so Lucky Lending issues a notice of default against your firm.
-One month after the notice has been issued, your warehouse is destroyed by a fire.
-The default notice will not affect Lucky's right to receive payment for the loss under your policy.
+If the lender initiates a foreclosure action against the property owner before a loss occurs, that action will not affect the lender's right to recover for the loss under the borrower's property policy.
+For example, suppose Lucky Lending issues a notice of default against your firm after you miss several mortgage payments.
+One month later, your warehouse is destroyed by a fire.
+The default notice will not affect Lucky's right to receive compensation for the loss under your policy.

 Acts of Policyholder

-The policyholder's breach of the insurance contract will not affect the lender's rights to recover under the policy if the lender fulfills all of the following conditions.
+The policyholder's breach of the insurance contract will not affect the lender's rights of recovery if the lender fulfills all of the following conditions: